What's Coming to Netflix in November 2021

-Welcome to the most comprehensive look at what’s coming up on Netflix next month where we’ll be diving into all the new movies, TV shows, and specials coming out in November 2021.
+Welcome to the most comprehensive look at what’s coming up on Netflix in November 2021 where we’ll be diving into all the new movies, TV shows, and specials coming out.
 This list is the only maintained November 2021 maintained to reflect new releases and will contain titles not listed anywhere else.

 Note: this will be updated over time to reflect new releases that have been announced.
 Keep it bookmarked.